vlang/vab/docs/docs.md

 ```

 For general programmatic usage see the relatively small [`vab.v`](https://github.com/vlang/vab/blob/master/vab.v), that makes up the command line tool.
-it shows the *major* steps you need to take to get from V source code to a running Android app.
+It shows the *major* steps you need to take, to get from V source code to a running Android app.

 Working with native code like C (and implicitly V) on Android can get a little
 cumbersome when things doesn't fit into the usual boxes, especially because the smallest